Nebraska is 'ahead of the curve' in slowing the spread of coronavirus, Ricketts says

 But Ricketts urged Nebraskans not affected by the coronavirus to file by April 15.
 Waiting until July would delay tax collections, costing the state up to $385 million in tax revenue for the current fiscal year, he said.
 That lack of cash could complicate a response to the coronavirus.

-“I will be filing by April 15 and I’ve asked my staff to file by April 15,” Rickett said.
+“I will be filing by April 15 and I’ve asked my staff to file by April 15,” Ricketts said.

 Calls are inundating the state’s phone banks to handle unemployment insurance applications, officials said, leading to long wait times.
 The state has expanded the number of people taking calls from 34 to 66.
 The hours for taking such calls also will be increased from the current end time of 4:30 p.m. to 5 p.m.

-There is no truth to a rumor, circulating over the weekend, that the National Guard is being mobilized and martial law will be imposed.
-Not true, Ricketts said.
+There is no truth to a rumor, circulating over the weekend, that the National Guard is being mobilized and martial law will be imposed, Ricketts said.

 “If you’re an employer and thinking long term, I’d be looking at any way to maintain my workforce,” he said.